Updated: Jul 23

 Nutritional Needs for Females vs. Males

 When it comes to nutritional requirements, there are some differences to consider between females and males.
-For example, females require approximately double the recommended daily allowance (RDA) of iron than males, largely due to the effect of menstruation in depleting iron stores.
+For example, females require approximately double the recommended daily allowance (RDA) of iron than males, largely due to the iron losses from menstruation.
 The following paragraphs lay out some of the most important nutritional considerations for female athletes to bear in mind.

 Daily energy needs

-Despite the fact that energy, or calorie (kcal), needs are generally lower for females compared to males, females are at particular risk for having a condition called low energy availability (LEA)—a recent survey estimated prevalence in young female athletes of up to 47% (3).
+Despite the fact that energy, or calorie (kcal), needs are generally lower for females compared to males, females are at particular risk for experiencing low energy availability (LEA)—a recent survey estimated prevalence in young female athletes of up to 47% (3).
 Energy availability (EA) represents the daily amount of energy available to sustain all bodily functions outside of exercise, e.g., digestion, thinking, etc. (4), and naturally, LEA is a low amount, or low availability, of this energy.

 LEA is linked to a host of health issues.
 Specifically, LEA has been associated with low bone mineral density, dysregulated hormones, and amenorrhoea (the absence of menstruation) (4,5).
-LEA is suspected to be the underlying cause of the Female Athlete Triad and Relative Energy Deficiency in Sport (RED-S), two conditions associated with poor health and performance (5).
+LEA is suspected to be the underlying cause of the Female Athlete Triad (Figure 1) and Relative Energy Deficiency in Sport (RED-S; Figure 2), two conditions associated with poor health and performance (5).
 It is no surprise that there are data to suggest that female athletes with LEA suffer poor performance (6).
-See Figure 1 and Figure 2, below, for more on the Female Athlete Triad and RED-S.

 Figure 2.
 Health and Performance effects of RED-S (5).